GAFuchs/react-practice/README.md

 ### Tech

-Those are the open source projects useds to work properly:
+Those are the open source projects used to work properly:

 * [Atom Editor] - a hackable text editor for the 21st Century
 * [Bootstrap 3] - great UI boilerplate for modern web apps